process-analytics/bpmn-visualization-addons/README.md

 Go to the [release workflow](https://github.com/process-analytics/bv-experimental-add-ons/actions/workflows/release.yml) in GitHub Actions and run it by choosing the type of release.

+This workflow:
-This workflow will create a Git tag and trigger the publishing of the npm package.
+- Creates a Git tag
+- Triggers the publishing of the npm package
+- Creates a draft GitHub release

 Manage Milestone:
 - **Note:** we always put issues related to a version in a Milestone whose name matches the version.